New York State Writers Institute: History

 Pulitzer Prize-winning novelist William Kennedy founded the NYS Writers Institute in 1983 with part of a fellowship awarded him from the John D. and Catherine T. MacArthur Foundation.
 As part of that award, $15,000 for five years went to the institution of Kennedy's choice, the University at Albany, State University of New York.
 The university made a commitment to match those funds in order to establish a visiting writers series.

 In 1984, the institute had its first visiting writer event with Nobel Prize-winning novelist Saul Bellow.
 Later that year, NY Governor Mario Cuomo signed into law the legislation creating the New York State Writers Institute, giving it goals to conduct a broad range of cultural and educational literary activities.
 The Writers Institute has a mandate to provide "a milieu for established and aspiring writers to work together to increase the freedom of the artistic imagination,"and "to encourage the development of writing skills at all levels of education throughout the state."
+A year later, the institute commissioned a play by author Toni Morrison, then in residence at University at Albany.
+Dreaming Emmett was co-produced by the Writer's Institute and Capital Repertory Theatre in 1986.